 - Reducing the possibility of changing the biological clock.
 Blue light from the screen often causes changes in sleep hours.
 In the long run, staring at a screen without dark mode can change sleep patterns and biological clocks.

 - Saves laptop battery and electricity.
 Dark mode helps you save laptop power.
-To be able to run properly, dark mode must also be accompanied by a dim environment.
+To be able to run properly, the dark mode must also be accompanied by a dim environment.
 This is where you can also save electricity.

 - Simplify the design process.
 The dark look helps you focus on key design components.
 When the design margins appear darker, you can be more alert and avoid the main components hitting the boundaries of the design area.